Venezuela revokes invitation for EU mission to observe presidential election in July

 The bloc, however, only maintains sanctions against more than 50 Venezuelans accused of acts of repression or efforts to undermine democracy, but not against the government as a whole.

-The government of Maduro last year entered into an agreement with the U.S.-backed Unitary Platform opposition coalition to work toward improving conditions for a free and fair election, including by allowing the presence of international observers.

-But the government has tested the limits of the agreement since it was signed, by, among other actions, blocking the candidacy of the president's chief opponent, María Corina Machado.
+Under the agreement signed in the Caribbean island of Barbados, both sides vowed to work toward improving conditions for a free and fair election.
+Still, Venezuela's government continuously tested the limits of the accord, by, among other actions, blocking the candidacy of the president's chief opponent, María Corina Machado.

+Machado, a former lawmaker, won the coalition's October presidential primary with more than 90% of support.
+But the country's top court in January affirmed an administrative decision blocking her candidacy.
+Her chosen substitute was barred from the ballot, too.

+Machado and the coalition are now backing former diplomat Edmundo González Urrutia.

 Follow AP's coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america